scofieldpeng/mysql-go/README.md

 # mysql-go

-a simple mysql library forgolang projects
+a simple mysql package for golang projects base on xorm